NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 In some cases, you won’t find out about a data breach until you read about it in the press, are told by another person who’s also suffered or if the NHS writes to you to inform you of a breach.

 We can help with data breach claims so why not get in touch if you believe you’ve suffered in some way because your personal data was handled incorrectly?
+Whether you’ve suffered from an NHS staff data breach or just have questions about claiming, please contact us for free legal advice at a time that works for you.

 How frequent are data breaches?